Class 3

 Reading

 In Year 2, children will be focusing on increasing and applying their phonics knowledge using Little Wandle.
-In Year 3, we will be reading daily in class in our VIPERS sessions, covering a range of genres including a text inspired by Mary Anning.
+In Year 3, we will be reading daily in class in our VIPERS sessions, covering a range of genres including a text inspired by volcanoes.
 Children will read individually throughout the term and periodically to assess their book band level.
 It would be great if you could listen to your child at home every day.
 Please ensure that your child’s reading book and diary are sent into school every day.

 Topics